Is VF Corp (VFC) Set to Underperform? Analyzing the Factors Limi

 Understanding VF Corp's Business

-VF Corp, with a market cap of $6.8 billion and sales of $11.39 billion, is a key player in the apparel and accessories sector.
-The company boasts an operating margin of 8.97% and has a diverse portfolio of brands including Vans, The North Face, Timberland, Supreme, and Dickies.
-VF Corp markets its products globally through various channels, including wholesale, e-commerce, and branded stores.
+VF Corp, with a market cap of $6.70 billion and sales of $11.39 billion, is a key player in the apparel and accessories sector.
+The company boasts an operating margin of 8.97% and has a diverse portfolio that includes popular brands like Vans, The North Face, Timberland, Supreme, and Dickies.
+VF Corp's products are marketed globally through various channels, including wholesale, e-commerce, and branded stores.
 The company's history of growth through acquisitions dates back to 1899, showcasing its long-standing presence in the industry.

 Financial Strength Breakdown

-The company's low cash-to-debt ratio of 0.06 and a high debt-to-equity ratio of 3.53, which is worse than 96.35% of the industry, suggest an over-reliance on borrowing.
-Moreover, the debt-to-Ebitda ratio of 7.97 exceeds the cautionary level set by Joel Tillinghast, indicating a red flag for the company's debt management.
+The company's Altman Z-Score of 1.51 falls below the distress threshold, indicating possible financial distress in the near future.
+Moreover, the low cash-to-debt ratio of 0.06 and a high debt-to-equity ratio of 3.53, which is worse than 96.38% of the industry, signal an over-reliance on borrowing.
+The debt-to-Ebitda ratio of 7.97 further exacerbates the concern, surpassing Joel Tillinghast's cautionary level and indicating a red flag for the company's debt management.

 Growth Prospects

 VF Corp's growth trajectory appears to be stunted, as reflected by its Growth rank of 0/10.
-This lack of growth, coupled with a predictability rank of just one star, compounds the uncertainty facing investors regarding the company's future revenue and earnings consistency.
+This lack of growth, coupled with a predictability rank of just one star, casts doubt on the company's ability to maintain revenue and earnings consistency, further contributing to investor uncertainty.

 Next Steps

 Considering VF Corp's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential underperformance.
 Investors seeking more robust investment opportunities may explore companies with stronger GF Scores using the GF Score Screen.
-As VF Corp navigates through these challenging times, will it be able to reinvent itself and return to its former glory, or will these financial indicators serve as a harbinger for continued underperformance?
+As VF Corp navigates through these financial and growth challenges, value investors must weigh the risks and opportunities before making investment decisions.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.